pactumjs/pactum/docs/mock-server.md

 ### Basic Interactions

 Use `addInteraction` to add a basic interaction to the server.
-It returns a string containing id of the interaction. (*This id will be useful when you want add assertions based on call count or to check whether the interaction is exercised or not.*)
+It returns a string containing the id of the interaction. (*This id will be useful when you want to add assertions based on the call count or to check whether the interaction is exercised or not.*)

 ```javascript
 const mock = require('pactum').mock;